PM to drive border fix at NSW bush summit

 Swathes of regional Australia have endured a torrid period with the coronavirus recession coming after fire, flood and drought battered parts of the country.

-Meanwhile, the national virus death toll rose to 572 with another 23 victims in Victoria on Thursday.
+Meanwhile, the national virus death toll rose to 584 on Friday with another 12 victims in Victoria.

 While deaths are rising, new case numbers are falling with Melbourne in harsh lockdown and restrictions in country areas.

-Victoria recorded 113 cases, the lowest number since July 5, while NSW had an increase of nine.
+Victoria recorded 113 cases for the second day in a row, the lowest number since July 5.

-Mr Morrison has spent the week defending issues in the federally regulated aged care system.
+Mr Morrison is continuing to dig in behind his beleaguered aged care minister while defending issues in the federally regulated aged care system.

 The government has made qualified apologies about issues in the sector while also pointing to problems in Victoria’s coronavirus protection regime and health response.